yarrow/draft/pre-src/tangle.md

     if key.is_empty() {
         bail!("No unnamed code blocks were found")
     } else {
-        bail!("No code block named ⟨{}⟩ was found", key) }
+        bail!("No section named ⟨{}⟩ was found", key) }
 ```

-To add a block to the `code_blocks` table, we must first check for a section
+To add a block to the `sections` table, we must first check for a section
 definition (something of the form `⟨...⟩≡`).
 If it exists, the key is the part
 between `⟨` and `⟩`, with whitespace normalized.